-Jeff holds an Advanced Diploma of Financial Services (Financial Planning) and is currently completing his Masters in Financial Planning.
+Jeff holds an Advanced Diploma of Financial Services (Financial Planning) and a Masters in Financial Planning.
 Jeff is also a member of the Financial Planning Association (FPA).

 Jeff is an employee Representative of HPH Financial Planning Pty Ltd, AFS Licence No. 337755.

 CERTIFIED FINANCIAL PLANNER®

 I learnt a lot about carefully managing money following my move from New Zealand to Perth when I was 18.

 No longer being able to access government support and student loans meant working full-time for a year before being able to return to university and finishing off my commerce degree at Curtin University.